gerard-kanters/ai-translate/README.md

 - Automatic translation of pages and posts
 - Support custom post types
-- Support for multiple languages
+- Support all major languages of the world
 - Intelligent caching for better performance
 - Simple language switcher interface
 - Customizable translation models